dhirajsriram/react-accessible-searchbar/README.md

 </form>
 ```
 ## Configurations
-React-searchbar provides users with the ability to configure the followin
+React-searchbar provides users with the ability to configure the following through props

 | `prop`  | Description|  type | Example |
 |---------|------------|----------|-------|